-Gregory Peters new scientific leader at the Swedish Life Cycle Center
+Gregory Peters new scientific director at the Swedish Life Cycle Center

 – I remember being very impressed by the Swedish Life Cycle Center´s running of LCM2013 here in Gothenburg, which was my first LCM-series conference and perhaps my first Swedish Life Cycle Center meeting.
 Since then, I have participated in a number of meetings and collaborations at the center.
 In 2017 I was asked to review the value of the center to Chalmers, which was a good opportunity to learn more about what the center does and its prospects.
 My report supported the idea that Chalmers´ should take on Swedish Life Cycle Center, so I am happy that the translocation has been a success.
 I’ve made a modest contribution to the Swedish Life Cycle Center regularly over the years, but the connection seems to be growing and this new role is an opportunity to contribute a lot more.

 What made you interested in applying for the position?

 – This position creates a new opportunity to meet clever people, to find out what they think that the Swedish Life Cycle Center should be doing and to use that information to add value to the organization.
 Among other outcomes, I think that adding a Scientific director will help generate stronger research funding applications.
 There is a lot of academic talent connected with the center so I think there is plenty of potential for this – prioritizing will be the hard part!